 Gridded data will specify either continuous or discrete interpolation between grid points.
 Data for discrete fixed points, moving platform and time series at fixed points is intrinsically discrete.

-A single data product may contain features of more than one spatial type.
-For example, the S-102 data model includes a coverage feature of gridded spatial type for depths and a point set feature for overriding values in the gridded features at particular points.

 Discrete coverages

 Cursor queries within the extent of a grid should produce a Pick Report displaying the attributes and values at the grid data points.
 The neighbourhood for cursor query should correspond to the visual effects of the portrayal, for example: